canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 (dlv)
 ```

-To test the `calculateAverage` function set a break point at line 6:
+To test the `calculateAverage` function, set a break point at line 6:

 ```none
 (dlv) break main.go:7
 ```

-If the break point has been set successfully you will get the following message:
+If the break point is set successfully, you get the following message:

 ```none
 Breakpoint 1 set at 0x49cee9 for main.calculateAverage() ./main.go:6
 ```

-Next you can continue to the for-loop:
+Next you can continue to the `for` loop:

 ```none
 (dlv) continue
 ```

-Delve will show visually where you are in the code; in this case, at the start of the for-loop:
+Delve shows visually where you are in the code; in this case, at the start of the `for` loop:

 ```none
 > [Breakpoint 1] main.calculateAverage() ./main.go:7 (hits goroutine(1):1 total:1) (PC: 0x49cee9)